 Riboflavin deficiency is rare in developed countries since most people get the recommended amounts for this vitamin from a varied diet.
 When it does happen, it often comes alongside other nutrient deficiencies, caused by malnutrition or specific health conditions that prevent our bodies from absorbing nutrients from foods.
 Because of this, it’s hard to link a deficiency in riboflavin with specific health effects.

 Nevertheless, a lack of riboflavin can cause skin inflammation, a sore throat, sores at the corners of the mouth, swollen and cracked lips and anaemia.
 However, these can also be signs of problems other than a riboflavin deficiency.

 What happens if I have too much riboflavin?

 It’s highly unlikely to get harmful amounts of riboflavin through foods alone.
 Even if we exceed our daily needs, our bodies remove the riboflavin surplus through urine.

 Before taking riboflavin supplements,check with your doctor or a registered dietitian/nutritionist or consult your national dietary guidelines.

 When should I pay extra attention to my riboflavin intake?

 Most people get the recommended amounts of riboflavin through their diets.

 Nevertheless, vegans and vegetarians, particularly if pregnant or lactating, need to pay extra attention to their intake of riboflavin, since we get large amounts of this vitamin from meat and other animal products (such as eggs, milk and dairy).
-If that’s the case, pay attention to food labels and look for foods fortified with riboflavin, such as breakfast cereals, bread and others.

 - European Food Safety Authority.
 2017.
 Scientific Opinion on Dietary Reference Values for riboflavin.
 EFSA Journal 2017;15(8):4919